 Another aspect of our adult formation programme is our highly successful Catholic Certificate in Religious Studies course (CCRS) which launched last year.
 This one-year course introduces important aspects of our faith and of Catholic theology, providing formation that enriches the lives of our parish and school communities.
 The course is open to everyone, including teachers working in Catholic schools, catechists and those involved in pastoral and liturgical work.

 If you would like to apply for a place on the next CCRS course or to find out more about any aspect of our Adviser’s work you can contact them here:

 Our Youth Adviser is dedicated to providing the appropriate training and resources to parishes, to help equip and empower them to walk with young people in their journey of Discipleship.
 There are also a range of events available for young people to attend at local, national and international level.

 As a Diocesan community we recognise the amazing joy there is to be found in family life along with the challenges and difficulties it sometimes presents.
-Through different events and groups we work together to support a variety of activities which enrich life in the various fields of family life.
+Through a range of different events and groups we work together to support a variety of activities which enrich the various fields of family life.

-If you want to get in touch about anything Marriage and Family Life related - including the Amoris Laetitia Family Year, Marriage Preparation or Grandparents' Groups, click on the 'Read More About Marriage & Family Life' tab below, or contact our Formation Team Marriage & Family Life Adviser.
+If you want to find out more about about anything Marriage and Family Life related - including the Amoris Laetitia Family Year, Marriage Preparation or Grandparents' Groups, click on the 'Read More About Marriage & Family Life' tab below, or contact our Formation Team Marriage & Family Life Adviser.